w3c-fedid/FedCM/explorations/HOWTO.md

 ## Available functionality

-As of February 2022, Chrome supports the mediation-oriented flow on Android.
+As of July 2022, Chrome supports the mediation-oriented flow on Android.

 From the Relying Party (RP):

 * `navigator.credentials.get()`: Sign-up and sign-in.
-* `FederatedCredential.revoke()`: Revoke an account that's already signed up.
+Prompts the user to pick an account.

 From the Identity Provider (IdP):